CoryLR/COVID-19-Trend-Map/dev-journal/dev-notes.md

   - [ ] Automatically acquire the user's location using their device's GPS
   - [ ] Make the app accessible so people with disabilities can find out the same information.
   - [ ] Add generalized Puerto Rico counties to GeoJSON (Hopkins has their data in the US csv but Esri doesn't in their counties layer, so I'll need to add them and their populations myself)
+  - [ ] Add lazy loading for historical COVID-19 data, load on opening of the historical data section

 ## Triage